 Investments that are used for current operations are classified as short-term investments.
-Investments that are restricted for withdrawal or use for other than current operations, designated or restricted for the acquisition or construction of noncurrent assets, designated or restricted for the liquidation of the noncurrent portion of long-term debt, and restricted as to the liquidity of the investments are classified as other long-term investments.
+Investments that are restricted for withdrawal or use for other than current operations, the acquisition or construction of noncurrent assets, the liquidation of the noncurrent portion of long-term debt, or restricted as to the liquidity of the investments are classified as other long-term investments.